devsquadron/.github/profile/README.md

-# .github
+# Devsquadron

+Enterprise grade project management, right in your terminal

 ### Project management...
-- that stays up to date
-- for developers
+- for power users & users
-- that sucks less
+- that "hooks" into reality
 - with magic automation